arkdankepdi/dank-memer-grinder-automatic-bot/README.md

 # dank-memer-grinder-automatic-bot
 automatic super rich dank memer grinder super easy to use

-To start using it, just download the file and open and click on Start Bot.exe and it should work
+To start using it, just download the zipped file, unzip it and open and click on __START BOT.exe and it should work